-When parking in Gladstone, be it in the CBD or in a residential street, there are general rules that you need to remember.
+Whether in the CBD or in a residential street, there are general rules that road users need to remember when parking.
 These rules ensure all roads and footpaths can be used safely by other motorists and pedestrians.

 Make sure that you don't park: